Lysinuric protein intolerance: Mechanism

+Clinical Features

+The symptoms of LPI typically appear after weaning from breast milk to a protein-rich diet.
+Common symptoms include poor growth, muscle weakness, enlarged liver and spleen, and frequent infections.
+Neurological symptoms such as confusion and seizures can also occur.

 Diagnosis

 The diagnosis is based on the biochemical findings (increased concentrations of lysine, arginine and ornithine in urine and low concentrations of these amino acids in plasma, elevation of urinary orotic acid excretion after protein-rich meals, and inappropriately high concentrations of serum ferritin and lactate dehydrogenase isoenzymes) and the screening of known mutations of the causative gene from a DNA sample.